 Some of these invoice formats are more suitable for automatic background processing.
 Others, on the other hand, are likely to require manual processing steps in the invoice processing process.
 This in turn is detrimental to the dark posting rate.
 The following section will explain why this is the case.

-What does this mean for shadow booking in accounting?
+What does this mean for AAP processing in accounting?

 Emails with PDF attachment represent a widely used invoice format; where the PDF mostly represents the invoice.
 The recognition rate for this type of incoming invoice is ~95% percent, which also depends on the invoice processing software used.
 Here, the invoice data must be read and captured via OCR (Optical Character Recognition).
 Basically, for the practical process of invoice processing, this means that it is not possible to rely on dark booking alone; further verification steps must be introduced here.